JT8D-17/XLua-Utils-for-X-Plane/README.md

 	"DATAREF",
 	}

 Issuing  `DrefTable_Read(mydreflist,mydrefcontainer)` in a script startup routine will check if the datarefs in _"mydreflist"_ exist in X-Plane.
-Invalid datarefs (such as the fake one in the example) will be discarded.
+Invalid datarefs (such as the fake one in the example or non-writable ones) will be discarded.
 A successfully populated container table with the input dataref examples above has the following format:

 	local mydrefcontainer = {
 	"DATAREF",
-	-- dataref,dataref type,{dataref value(s) storage 1},{dataref value(s) storage 2},dataref handle
+	-- alias,dataref,dataref type,{dataref value(s) storage 1},{dataref value(s) storage 2},dataref handle
-	{sim/operation/sound/fan_volume_ratio,2,{1},{},cdata<void *>: 0x08e409d0)
+	{"Volume_Fan","sim/operation/sound/fan_volume_ratio",2,{1},{},cdata<void *>: 0x08e409d0)
-	{sim/operation/sound/interior_volume_ratio,2,{1},{},cdata<void *>: 0x08e40480
+	{"Dref3","sim/operation/sound/interior_volume_ratio",2,{1},{},cdata<void *>: 0x08e40480
 	}

-There are two subtables for storing dataref values at table index 3 and 4.
+There are two subtables for storing dataref values at table index 4 and 5.
 This can be used to, for example, store default dataref values at X-Plane session start and restore them later on or for storing historic dataref values to determine a dataref delta over time.
 The length of these subtables corresponds to the length of the dataref and supports array type datarefs.

 #### 4.8.2 Reading/Writing from/to Datarefs

 The function `Dataref_Read(intable,subtable,filter)` reads the value of one or all datarefs in a container table from X-Plane.
-The parameter _"intable"_ defines the dataref container table to be used, _"subtable"_ defines the sub table that the dataref's value(s) is/are to be stored in (either index 3 or 4) and _"filter"_ may either be the name of a specific dataref in the container table or "All" to iterate over the entire container table and update each dataref from X-Plane.
+The parameter _"intable"_ defines the dataref container table to be used, _"subtable"_ defines the sub table that the dataref's value(s) is/are to be stored in (either index 4 or 5) and _"filter"_ may either be the alias of a specific dataref in the container table or "All" to iterate over the entire container table and update each dataref from X-Plane.
-Using the example table above, the function call to update the entire dataref table using storage position 1 at table element index 3 would be: `Dataref_Read(mydrefcontainer,3,"All")`
+Using the example table above, the function call to update the entire dataref table using storage position 1 at table element index 4 would be: `Dataref_Read(mydrefcontainer,4,"All")`

 Manipulation of the dataref values stored inside the container table is not covered here.

-Writing back values from the container table to X-Plane's corresponding datarefs is done with `Dataref_Write(intable,subtable,filter)`, where the parameter _"intable"_ defines the dataref container table to be used, _"subtable"_ defines the sub table that the dataref's value(s) is/are to be read from (either index 3 or 4) and _"filter"_ may either be the name of a specific dataref in the container table or "All" to iterate over the entire container table and write each dataref to X-Plane.
+Writing back values from the container table to X-Plane's corresponding datarefs is done with `Dataref_Write(intable,subtable,filter)`, where the parameter _"intable"_ defines the dataref container table to be used, _"subtable"_ defines the sub table that the dataref's value(s) is/are to be read from (either index 4 or 5) and _"filter"_ may either be the alias of a specific dataref in the container table or "All" to iterate over the entire container table and write each dataref to X-Plane.
-Again using the example container table above, writing to X-Plane from storage position 2 (table element index 4)  and only updating _"sim/operation/sound/interior_volume_ratio"_ would be:
+Again using the example container table above, writing to X-Plane from storage position 2 (table element index 5)  and only updating _"Dref3"_ (the alias of _"sim/operation/sound/interior_volume_ratio"_, see above) would be:
-`Dataref_Read(mydrefcontainer,4,"sim/operation/sound/interior_volume_ratio")`
+`Dataref_Read(mydrefcontainer,5,"Dref3")`

 Reference: `xlua_utils/Submodules/xluautils_core_datarefs.lua`
 Reference: `xlua_utils/Submodules/util_ncheadset.lua`